 - Drive defensively.
 Anticipate another driver’s errors.

-Review the California Driver Handbook (DL 600), Parent-Teen Training Guide (DL 603), Senior Guide for Safe Driving (DL 625), Driving Test Criteria (DL 955), Pre-Drive Checklist (Safety Criteria), Preparing For Your Supplemental Driving Performance Evaluation (DL 956), Safe Driver Check List, videos and sample tests.
-These tools provide detailed instructions on how to correctly perform the driving actions required on a driving test, the laws, rules of the road, and safe driving practices.
+Review the California Driver Handbook (DL 600), Parent-Teen Training Guide (DL 603), Senior Guide for Safe Driving (DL 625), Driving Test Criteria (DL 955), Safe Driver Check List, videos, and sample tests.
+These tools provide detailed instructions on how to correctly perform the driving actions required on a drive test following laws, rules of the road, and safe driving practices.

 Other Test Information

 For your safety, ask the examiner to show you their DMV identification (ID) badge before the test begins.
-Only the examiner or other DMV authorized personnel, are permitted during your driving test.
-If you have any questions, ask the examiner before your driving test begins.
-During the test, the examiner will ask questions and give you directions but they will not engage in general conversation.
+Only the examiner, or other DMV authorized personnel, are permitted in the vehicle during your drive test.
+If you have any questions, ask the examiner before your drive test begins.
+During the test, the examiner will ask questions and give directions.
+They will not engage in general conversation.

 Test Vehicle Requirements

-The vehicle you use for your driving test must be safe to drive.
+Your drive test vehicle must be safe to drive.
 Before the test, the examiner checks for:

 - 2 license plates.
 The rear plate must show current registration.